woumjai/Assignment01_4-Koma/README.md

 <!-- Introduction and Related Works -->
 ## Introduction and Related Works

-Your Introduction and Related Works here: 200 words here.

-As an artist carving my own path in the creative world, I constantly push myself to think beyond conventions and expand the boundaries of my art.
-However, with the rise of generative AI, maintaining authenticity has become increasingly challenging.
+As an artist, I constantly push myself to think beyond conventions and expand the boundaries of my work.
+However, with the rise of generative AI, maintaining authenticity has become increasingly challenging as AI blurs the line between human craftsmanship and machine production.
+Kate Crawford’s Atlas of AI explores how AI is not just a neutral tool but a system shaped by power, labor, and biases—raising concerns about its role in creative fields [1].

-I’m drawn to this concept because it reflects the ongoing struggle between human creativity and machine-generated content.
-AI’s ability to mimic artistic styles raises questions about originality, ownership, and artistic intent.
-Over time, I’ve observed how AI has evolved from a mere tool to a collaborator—or even a competitor—in creative fields.
+AI’s ability to replicate artistic styles often leads to bizarre distortions—such as extra fingers or unnatural anatomy—while raising questions about originality and artistic intent.
+Over time, I’ve observed AI evolve from a simple tool to a collaborator—or even an unintentional parody—of artistic expression.

 Manga is an ideal medium to explore this tension because of its expressive visual language and ability to balance humor, drama, and critique.
-Through dynamic paneling, exaggerated expressions, and visual metaphors, I can illustrate AI’s occasional absurdities while emphasizing the irreplaceable human touch in art.
+Through dynamic paneling, exaggerated expressions, and visual metaphors, I can highlight AI’s absurdities while emphasizing the irreplaceable human touch in art.
-To create these images, I will use digital illustration tools like adobe photoshop alongside AI-assisted design programs.
-While digital tools enhance efficiency and precision, AI-generated elements pose both opportunities and challenges—sometimes aiding creativity, but also raising concerns about artistic integrity.
-The history of digital illustration, from early raster programs to AI-driven tools, underscores this evolving relationship between artists and technology.

-What draws you to this concept, and how has it developed over time?
-How do you intend to convey your idea through manga, and why do you believe this is the most effective medium?
-What technology will you employ to create these images or concepts, and how has this technology been beneficial or challenging?
-Please include the development and history of the technology you are using.

-Here I talk about how these works have paved the way for my project.
-Recent research shows that sense of belonging is evoked when using mixed realty [1], and my work is inspired by this xyz.
-Another recent project examines the beauty of symmetry in evolution [2] that my work highlights in my 4-comma cell number 4.
-Notable work by Kamp in 2019, highlights the beauty that could be found in nature and how it connects to design [3] and my work show the influence of that visual in 4-comma cell number 3.
+Using digital illustration tools like Adobe Photoshop alongside AI-assisted design programs, I aim to examine both the opportunities and flaws of AI-generated content.
+As Crawford argues, AI is deeply embedded in social and economic structures, making its impact on art an urgent and complex issue.

 How to use subsection: